halfer/proximate-requester/README.md

 There is a default hashing algorithm in `BaseAdapter`, but this can be overrided in a descendent class.
 The default just takes the method and the real URL into account.

-Optionally you can add:

-* A PSR-3 compatible logger

 Client usage
 ---